-Thank you for joining us for a great night of food and wine presented by the Great Lakes Culinary Institute and Superior Foods.
-The evening began with cocktails, champagne, and a raw bar on the Great Lakes Campus catwalk, then moved to Lobdell's Teaching Restaurant for five amazing courses and a spectacular view.
-Guest chefs included GLCI alumni Chris Hoffman (Towne Plaza) and Jim Morse (The Boathouse) as well as Joseph George (Lochenheath), Dan Flynn (Barrel Back Inn) and Jeff Butzow (Fish Lads).
+Join us for a great night of food and wine presented by the Great Lakes Culinary Institute and Superior Foods.
+The evening begins with sparkling wine and a raw bar on the Great Lakes Campus catwalk, then moves to Lobdell's: A Teaching Restaurant for five amazing courses and a spectacular view.
+Guest chefs working in collaboration with GLCI students include Travis Murdock (Superior Foods), Nick Battista, Joe George (LochenHeath), Jason McClellan (Bronson Hospital Systems), James Bloomfield (Alliance), and DJ Flynn (Stafford's Hospitality).

 Proceeds from this event will be used to bring talented chefs and others from the culinary world to the Great Lakes Culinary Institute to teach and work side by side with students.

 - Appetizer (pork): Nick Battista* – Traverse City

 - Soup or Salad (beef): Joe George – LochenHeath, Williamsburg

 - Fish Course: Jason McClellan* – Bronson Hospital Systems, Kalamazoo

 - Entree (lamb): James Bloomfield* – Alliance, Traverse City